National Security Committee (Kazakhstan)

-The National Security Committee of the Republic of Kazakhstan (NSC) is an intelligence agency in Kazakhstan.
-It was founded on 13 July 1992.
+The National Security Committee of the Republic of Kazakhstan (NSC) is an intelligence agency in Kazakhstan founded on 13 July 1992.
 It primarily manages the Border Service of Kazakhstan, which conducts oversight over the international borders of Kazakhstan.
 The NSC also oversees the Arystan ('Lions') commando unit.

 History

 The NSC was created in accordance with a law passed by parliament in July 1992 which authorised the establishment of an agency to replace the KGB, the old national security apparatus of the Soviet Union.
 Initially, it retained most of the staff which the KGB had employed in Kazakhstan, as well as the powers the KGB had held; its first head, Bulat Baekenov, had worked for the KGB for over two decades.
 Its early years were marked by close cooperation with Russia on issues of border security and counter-intelligence against alleged foreign spies.

 In December 1995, a new presidential decree modified some of the NSC's powers.

 In January 2010, Kazakhstani president Nursultan Nazarbayev appointed his nephew Samat Abish as the NSC's head of human resources; opposition lawmaker Serikbolsyn Abdildin of the Communist Party of Kazakhstan claimed this shows that Nazarbayev considers personal loyalty more important than skill in government posts.